CasshChris/JavaSch2021/README.md

 # JavaSch

-This repository will used to store the source code for my assigments in CIS 144
+This repository will used to store the source code for my assigments in CIS 144.
+In the future I might re-write everthing that I have done up to this point &/or complete the full book

 ## Homework todo list